Takeaways from day 11 of Trump’s New York hush money trial with Hope Hicks

 Prosecutors subpoenaed her to testify about the inner workings of the campaign and the Trump Organization.

 Hicks testified she thought Trump “might be joking” by naming her his press secretary.
-But she explained she was quickly on the road to states like Iowa, on the campaign trail with the then-candidate.
+But she explained she was quickly travelling to states like Iowa, on the campaign trail with the then-candidate.

 She explained that Trump was very involved in the day-to-day media strategy of his campaign.

-“I would say that Mr. Trump was responsible,” she said of his authority over press relations.
+“I would say that Mr Trump was responsible,” she said of his authority over press relations.
 “He knew what he wanted to say and how he wanted to say it, and we were all just following his lead.”

 Hicks reflects on Access Hollywood tape